 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
-There are PVC wall finishes to the shower rooms and tiled wall finishes to the kitchen.
+There are PVC wall finishes to the kitchen and bathroom.